hunter-college-ossd-spr-2020/firefox-addon-activity/team_3.md

 4. *Describe one type of contribution to this repository that does not require writing any code.*

+    One type of contribution to this repository that does not require writing any code includes suggesting new features or drawing attention to bugs that can be fixed.
+In the README.md, the MDN team at Mozilla express that they are open to, and encourage, new ideas and contributions!

 5. *What is the purpose of the CODE_OF_CONDUCT.md document?*